 Let your personality shine through

-Not sure what we mean?
 Take a look at this example.
 Craig Japp, a solution leader, knows how to write a summary that really flows.
-Here’s part of his LinkedIn profile summary:
+Here's part of his LinkedIn profile summary:

 'After the realization set in that I will not be making it as a pro footballer or Wimbledon great (I wasn't close), I spent many evenings trawling the local press and digital job boards seeking the dream role that was out of reach.
 So it is no surprise that I now work in an industry which rewards me for helping people realize their potential and setting them on their way to achieving great things.'

-While you may think that starting with a joke is risky business, Craig manages to make it work.
-Whether you’re a comedic genius or just a warm and friendly person, you need to show that to the reader in your writing.
+Whilst you may think that starting with a joke is risky business, Craig manages to make it work.
+Whether you're a comedic genius or just a warm and friendly person, you need to show that to the reader in your writing.

 Explain what you do (briefly)

 What exactly do you do, anyway?
-Your regular job duties may cover a whole range of things, but you shouldn’t babble in your LinkedIn profile summary.
+Your regular job duties and work history may cover a whole range of things, but you shouldn't babble in your LinkedIn profile summary.
 Instead, condense what it is that you do down into a manageable paragraph.
 Be concise and clear.
-The best summaries give a taste of the person’s expertise and previous roles without getting too bogged down in the everyday, nitty-gritty details.
+The best summaries give a taste of the person's expertise and previous roles without getting too bogged down in the everyday, nitty-gritty details.
 Dedicate just a couple of sentences to your role and be clear.

 Show off your talents